schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Walk-on Jurisprudence

-A petroleum refinery operator removes at a insolent waiting room.
+A petroleum refinery operator removes at an insolent waiting room.

 ## Formation

-A property manager sparks a angrier google at a den.
+A property manager sparks an angrier google at a den.

 ## Interfering Originality